-Management remuneration in 2015
+Management remuneration in 2016

-In 2015, Finnair's CEO was Pekka Vauramo.
-The Executive Board comprised six members in addition to the CEO.
-CFO Erno Hildén resigned from the Executive Board during 2015.
-New CFO Pekka Vähähyyppä started on 1 September 2015.
-The Executive Board members are presented on page 113.
+In 2016, Finnair's CEO was Pekka Vauramo.
+The Executive Board comprised nine members in addition to the CEO.
+In 2016, the Executive Board got three new members: Piia Karhu, Katri Harra-Salonen and Jaakko Schildt.
+Meanwhile Ville Iho left the Executive Board on 31st December 2016.
+The Executive Board members are presented on page 117.